SawyerNic/Conversation-Strike/README.md

 ## About The Project
-This Project is a simple anonymous forum to discuss the video game Counter Strike 2.
+This Project is a simple forum to discuss the video game Counter Strike 2.
 After creating an account, you can post about topics such as movement, map strats, skins and gun stats.

 <div align="center">